 - Electronic Automatic Temperature Control (EATC) Module

-How do I fix code B12A4 LINCOLNCheck the "Possible Causes" listed above.
+How is the B12A4 LINCOLN code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B12A4 LINCOLN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B12A4 LINCOLN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)